-So, a few years ago I published a blog post demonstrating how you could build an email preferences center in less than 16 minutes (read the post), and two years later the concept here is still the same – but the tools have changed a little bit.
+So, a few years ago I published a blog post demonstrating how you could build an email preferences center in less than 16 minutes (read the post), and a few years later the concept here is still the same – but the tools have changed a little bit.

-Just to be clear – I’m talking about setting up a preferences portal that allows your Keap subscribers to manage their own email preferences
+Alright then, now just to be clear – we’re talking about setting up a preferences portal that allows your Keap subscribers to manage their own email preferences

 This tactic is a total win:win – it allows contacts to select which types of communication are most important to them, so they’re not seeing stuff from you that they don’t care about; and it helps ensure that you’re only sending them emails they actually want, which will encourage engagement, and help improve deliverability.